SilasVM/GitKit2/README.md

   The GitKit uses sequences of diagrams to visualize key concepts and processes related to the use of git and GitHub and the forking workflow.
 Diagrams in the same style are used throughout all of the GitKit topics.
 A key to success with the GitKit, for both faculty and students, is understanding these diagrams and being able to connect what they depict to the git / GitHub commands used in the forking workflow.

   The first series of diagrams show the relationship between the three copies of a FOSS project's repository that a developer interacts with (upstream, origin and local).
 They also illustrate the connection between these three copies and the git and GitHub commands that create them (fork and clone).
-A distinction is also made between _remote_ copies of the repository, those residing in the cloud (the upstream and origin), and the _local_ copy that resides in the student's devlopment environment.
+A distinction is also made between _remote_ copies of the repository, those residing in the cloud (the upstream and origin), and the _local_ copy that resides in the student's development environment.
 Note, that when using a KitClient the development environment is running via GitPod and not on the student's physical machine.
-This can be a source of confusion and it is worth spending some time clarifiying this relationship.
+This can be a source of confusion and it is worth spending some time clarifying this relationship.

   The hands-on activities provide detailed instructions for creating a fork in GitHub, starting the KitClient and creating a local clone.
 However, if time allows it may be also be helpful to demonstrate these actions in class.